Best Paper Awards 2014

 Computer education forms a part of the school and college curricula, as it is important for every individual today, to have basic knowledge of computers.

 Innovation is expensive.
 Change takes time, effort and commitment.
 The conference is designed to spark discussion among creative educators, researchers, consultants, training managers, policy makers, curriculum developers, entrepreneurs, and others in Computer Science Education.
 Many individuals are transforming learning environments in local as well as more global ways.
 This conference offers an opportunity to meet and discuss their ideas, findings, and next steps.

-School of Information Technology Management
+School of Information Systems

-|The Conference Proceedings Print ISSN: 2251-2195, E-Periodical ISSN: 2251-2209) will be indexed by EBSCO, CrossRef, ProQuest, Ulrichsweb and will be submitted to Scopus, ScienceDirect
+|The Conference Proceedings Print ISSN: 2251-2195, E-Periodical ISSN: 2251-2209 will be indexed by EBSCO, CrossRef, ProQuest, Ulrichsweb and will be submitted to Scopus, ScienceDirect

 and Cabell's Directories amongst others,

 |Best Paper Awards and Best Student Paper Awards will be conferred at the conference (in order to qualify for the award, the paper must be presented at the conference).

-• CSEIT 2013 will also constitute a Special Panel Session.
+|CSEIT 2015 will also constitute a Special Panel Session.

-||Panel Proposals are invited for submission to the CSEIT 2013.
+||Panel Proposals are invited for submission.
 A minimum of three papers centering on a specific topic will be accepted for submission under Panel Category.